barryclark/jekyll-now/_posts/2017-1-18-bootstrap.md

 I don't think you can include the black content, endblock part as code.
 Github doesn't seem to like that.
 After the nav section, you'll need some curly braces around: % block content %

-Ad then some around: % endblock %
+And then some around: % endblock %